HB-4668

 Plain Language

-Large developers must publish a transparency report at least every 90 days covering a rolling window from 120 days to 30 days before publication.
-Each report must include risk assessment conclusions, updated capability assessments for each critical risk type (if changed), and — if a new or modified model posing higher critical risk was deployed — the rationale for deployment and safeguards implemented.
-The 30-day lookback gap allows time for report preparation.
-Reports must be conspicuously published.
+Large developers must publicly publish a transparency report at least every 90 days.
+Each report covers a rolling window from 120 days before publication to 30 days before publication (creating a 30-day overlap with each subsequent report).
+Reports must include: conclusions of all risk assessments conducted during the period, updated capability assessments for the highest-risk foundation model for each critical risk type (if changed), and — when a newly deployed or modified model poses higher critical risk than existing deployed models — the decision rationale and safeguards implemented.
+This creates ongoing public visibility into the developer's risk posture.

 Statutory Text